Boomerang Parenting

 “It sounds like you already spent some money”, my son continues.
 “How much did you spend?
 Fifty bucks?”

-“More or less” his dad’s voice gets soft at this point.
+“More or less.”
+His dad’s voice has gotten soft at this point.

 I can’t hold my laugh anymore.
 At least I am not the only parent suffering from the boomerang effect.